Bogoljub Kočović

 Bogoljub Kočović (1920 – February 2013) was a Serbian jurist and statistician.
 He undertook the first objective examination of the number of people killed during World War Two in Yugoslavia and published his findings in the 1985 book Žrtve drugog svetskog rata u Jugoslaviji (Victims of the Second World War in Yugoslavia).

 Life and career

 Born in Sarajevo; his father was a Serb, and his mother French.
 He received a Doctor of Law from the Sorbonne in 1949 and later after working in the U.S., obtained a MA in economics at Roosevelt University in Chicago in 1956.
-He was a research assistant in the French National Center of Scientific Research (CNRS) from 1947–52.
+He was a research assistant in the French National Center of Scientific Research (CNRS) from 1947 to 1952.
 In 1963, he returned to Paris, working as the administrative and financial director for two US firms until his retirement in 1984.

 Kočović was one of the co-founders of the Oslobođenje union in Geneva and Paris, a contributor and an editor of Naša reč.
 He, along with Dr Dragan Pavloviċ, founded the Paris quarterly Dialogue.
 He was a member of the Association of Serbian Writers and Artists, as well as the Action Committee for the Democratic Alternative.